MaxKumundzhiev/CS2020-OST-SM/flink/README.md

-# Streaming Pipeline for Non-vpn2016 Using Cassandra Database as a storage and flink as streaming environment
+# Streaming Pipeline Using Cassandra Database as a storage and flink as streaming environment

 <img width="800" height="800" src="Flink-Workflow.png" alt="Flink workflow" title="Flink Workflow" />